SymGPT: Auditing Smart Contracts via Combining Symbolic Execution with Large Language Models: Empirical Study on ERC Rules

-We carefully review the official documents (including text descriptions and associated code) and manually identify rules by evaluating their relevance to contract implementations, whether they have clear restricting targets, and whether they offer actionable checking criteria.
+We carefully review the specification section of each ERC official document and manually identify a natural language sentence as a rule if it is related to contract implementations, specifies a clear restricting target, and provides actionable checking criteria.
 Certain rules explicitly use terms like ``must'' or ``should'' to convey obligations.
 We identify a total of 132 rules across the three ERCs: 32 from ERC20, 60 from ERC721, and 40 from ERC1155.

 Our study primarily answers three key questions regarding the identified rules: 1) what rules are specified?
-2) why are they specified? and 3) how are they specified in natural languages?
-The objective is to garner insights for building techniques to automatically detect rule violations.
-To maintain objectivity, all study results are examined by at least two paper authors.
+2) why are they specified? and 3) how are they specified in natural language?
+The goal is to garner insights for building techniques that can automatically detect rule violations.
+To ensure objectivity, two authors independently analyze each ERC and then discuss their findings to resolve any disagreements.
+In sum, the empirical study takes roughly four human-weeks of effort.